verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 * `spec.helidonApplications.connections.ingress.name` - Name used to identify this ingress from the binding
 * `spec.helidonApplications.connections.ingress.match.uri.prefix` - URI prefix for the application's ingress

-### Verrazzano Binding Model
+### Verrazzano Application Binding

-A Verrazzano Binding Model is a
+A Verrazzano Application Binding is a
 [Kubernetes Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)
 which provides environment specific customizations.
-Below is the Verrazzano binding for this guide.
+Below is the binding for this guide.
 This binding specifies that the application be placed in the `local` cluster within the `greet` namespace having an ingress endpoint bound to DNS name `www.example.com`.
 More details about Verrazzano bindings can be found in the [Verrazzano